 Bi-Temporal Memory

-Unlike HistoneStore (epigenetic marks) or EpisodicMemory (tiered decay), bi-temporal memory is append-only — corrections close old records and create new ones, so the full history is always reconstructible.
+Unlike HistoneStore (epigenetic marks on memories) or EpisodicMemory (tiered decay), bi-temporal memory is append-only — corrections close old records and create new ones, so the full history is always reconstructible.

 A single timestamp conflates two different questions: